dreweloper/challenge-backend/README.md

 ## Deployment

-The application has been deployed as a web service using a Docker image on the Render platform: https://kenjo-challenge-backend.onrender.com.# challenge-backend
+The application has been deployed as a web service using a Docker image on the Render platform.